- What is it?

 The following section provides a snapshot of available treatments that have been beneficial in reducing pain symptoms (listed in no particular order):

 Basic vulvar care.
+These suggestions will be helpful in all women, not just those with vulvar pain.
 Some common suggestions for vulvar care include:

 - wearing cotton-only underwear